 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Vision of God’s Work (3)

 Some say that the name of God does not change.
 Why, then, did the name of Jehovah become Jesus?
 It was prophesied that the Messiah would come, so why then did a man by the name of Jesus come?
 Why did the name of God change?
 Was such work not carried out long ago?
-Is God unable to do newer work today?
+May God not do newer work today?
 The work of yesterday can be altered, and the work of Jesus can follow on from that of Jehovah.
 Cannot, then, the work of Jesus be succeeded by other work?
 If the name of Jehovah can be changed to Jesus, then cannot the name of Jesus also be changed?
 None of this is odd; it is just that people are too simple-minded.
 God will always be God.
 No matter how His work changes, and regardless of how His name might change, His disposition and wisdom will never change.
 If you believe that God can only be called by the name of Jesus, then your knowledge is far too limited.
 Do you dare assert that Jesus will forever be the name of God, that God will forever and always go by the name of Jesus, and that this will never change?
 Dare you assert with certainty that it is the name of Jesus that concluded the Age of Law and will also conclude the final age?
 Who can say that the grace of Jesus can bring the age to an end?

 —The Word, Vol. 1.
 The Appearance and Work of God.
 How Can Man Who Has Delimited God in His Notions Receive the Revelations of God?